cortexlabs/cortex/docs/deployments/predictors.md

         """(Optional) Called after the response has been sent back.
 Useful for sending metrics, updating in-memory cache, or anything that doesn't have to be on the critical path.

         Args:
-            response: The response as returned by the predict method (optional).
-            payload: The request payload (see below for the possible payload types) (optional).
-            query_params: A dictionary of the query parameters used in the request (optional).
-            headers: A dictionary of the headers sent in the request (optional).
+            response (optional): The response as returned by the predict method. payload (optional): The request payload (see below for the possible payload types). query_params (optional): A dictionary of the query parameters used in the request. headers (optional): A dictionary of the headers sent in the request.
         """
         pass
 ```